 How are poorly functioning venous access managed?

 In the period before corrective measures can be undertaken because the dialysis circuit exceeds the access flow, access recirculation leads to inadequate dialysis.
-If this occurs then the dialyser flow is reduced to below measured access flow.
+If this occurs then the dialyzer flow is reduced to below-measured access flow.

 How to prevent infection in vascular access?